24/7 Mental Health Crisis Support

 Most of Adult & Child Health’s services fall under primary prevention.
 It’s even described in our value statement:

-“We strive for equitable, caring communities, where every child, adult, and family have opportunities to live healthy, purposeful lives.”
+“We strive for caring communities, where every child, adult, and family have opportunities to live healthy, purposeful lives.”

 Our child welfare and wraparound teams play a large role in secondary prevention, with therapeutic foster care and behavioral health/therapy services stepping in to provide additional tertiary prevention.